-- The nonprofit team at Point of Return expertly guides you through the Lorazepam Tapering Withdrawal process.
+- The nonprofit team at Point of Return expertly guides you throughout the Lorazepam Tapering process.

 - Our Enhanced Nutraceuticals are provided to help minimize Lorazepam Withdrawal.

-- We eliminate Interaction items to make Lorazepam withdrawal more comfortable
+- We eliminate Interaction items to help make Lorazepam withdrawal more comfortable

-- Our physician recommended tapering schedules allows your doctor to taper you slowly.
+- Our physician recommended schedules allow your doctor to taper you off Lorazepam correctly.